 To request field testing at an event, the Tournament Director must fill out the Referee Field Test Request form.

-Only events with USQ official games, USQ sanctioned events, or Major League Quidditch official events may be used for field tests.
-The games used for field testing at these events may be either official or unofficial.
-Field tests are permitted at USQ Regional Championships or US Quidditch Cup for referees who are currently certified, but referees should be aware that field testing may not be available due to scheduling.
+Events with USQ official games, USQ sanctioned events, or Major League Quidditch official events are the standard for field tests.
+The games used for field testing at events may be either official or unofficial.
+Field tests for tier development are permitted at USQ Regional Championships or US Quidditch Cup for referees who are currently certified, but referees should be aware that field testing may not be available due to scheduling.
 Referees are encouraged to field test at other events when possible.

 - Have all rulebook-required official positions filled during each field test.
 The required referee positions are: